How to Start a Commercial Cleaning Business in 2026: 14 Practical Steps

 - Hazardous waste disposal

 Pro Tip: Check out local commercial cleaners online to find any service gaps.
-For example, if competitors don’t do ceiling cleaning, offering that service will make you stand out.
+For example, if competitors don’t do ceiling cleaning, offering that service in your cleaning proposals will make you stand out.

 There are a few ways to price commercial cleaning jobs:

 - Square footage rate is one of the most common types of cleaning rates.
 The average rate in the U.S. is $0.07–0.12 per square foot.
-That rate adds up fast in large spaces.
+In large spaces, pricing by square foot adds up fast.

 - Flat rate pricing provides one predictable cleaning cost for the entire job—for example, $300 per cleaning.
 This rate works well when you know exactly how much time it’ll take to complete the job, since you’re rewarded for working faster.

-- Room rate calculates cleaning cost based on the number of rooms in the building—say, $75 per room.
+- Room rate calculates the cleaning cost based on the number of rooms in the building—say, $75 per room.
 It works best in office buildings with multiple small rooms.
+(You wouldn’t want to set the same price for larger spaces, like cafeterias.)

 - General liability insurance in case of property damage or bodily harm